drakkan/sftpgo/docs/howto/getting-started.md

 ![Setup](./img/setup.png)

-After creating the admin account you will be automatically logged in.
+After creating the admin account you will be automatically logged in and redirected to the page to set up two-factor authentication.
+Setting up two-factor authentication is optional.

 ![Users list](./img/initial-screen.png)